Asian Studies Centre

 Geographically, the Centre predominantly covers South, Southeast and East Asia.
-The Asian Studies Centre works closely with scholars in the Oriental Institute, the Oxford China Centre, the Contemporary Indian Studies Programme and the Nissan Institute of Japanese Studies (in premises at St Antony's).
+The Asian Studies Centre works closely with scholars in the Facutly of Asian and Middle Eastern Studies, the Oxford China Centre, the South Asian Studies and the Nissan Institute of Japanese Studies (in premises at St Antony's).
 It is a forum for supporting activities through which scholars from across the University and beyond discuss thematic topics of comparative and of regional interest.
-The Asian Studies Centre is host to the Taiwan Studies Programme, Programme in Modern Burmese Studies the South Asian History Seminar Series and the Southeast Asia Seminar Series.
+The Asian Studies Centre is host to the Taiwan Studies Programme, Programme in Modern Burmese Studies the Modern South Asian Studies Seminar Series and the South Asian Intellectual History Seminars.
 It also supports a variety of other country-specific and/or thematic seminar series, workshops, conferences, lectures and activities, which vary from year to year.

 The Asian Studies Centre is keen to support comparative research on Asia, and research on regional themes, to encourage debate and dialogue within the diverse student body of St Antony's College and across the University more generally.
-To facilitate communications among students, a register of research students working on Asia at both St Antony's, and from across the University, is maintained.
+To facilitate communications, the Centre issues a weekly round-up of Asian studies events and notices (in term-time).

 The Asian Studies Centre administers the Wai Seng Senior Research Scholarship which provides two years of support for a DPhil student working in the field of Asia-Pacific studies.
+It also admisters the Sino British Fellowship Trust Grant.
 The centre hopes in the future to develop more sources for student support.